· ·

 When we were planning our youngest daughters’ bridal shower tea party, we did a lot of research on authentic British teas.
 We noticed three recurring items: Clotted Cream.
 Lemon Curd.
 And Strawberry Jam.
 Three very British tea condiments.

 Making this lemon sauce is really easy.
 And it’s so yummy.
-You’ll ask yourself why you haven’t been making it every month!
+You’ll ask yourself why you haven’t been making it all the time.

 More Tea Party Must-Haves